openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_prefixcounters/README.md

 ### Verifications

 * The counters must not send incremental value as the prefix is not present in RIB/FIB.
+The test fails if the counter shows incremental values.
 * Verify afts ipv4 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

-## AFT-2.1.10: AFT Prefix Counters add the ipv4 prefix back.
+## AFT-2.1.6: AFT Prefix Counters add the ipv4 prefix back.

 ### Procedure